-It is extremely important that your Template acts as both a schedule of material and a discursive key.
-It must enable the examiners to reference and gain an understanding about your Supporting Material unaided when they assess it in private session prior to the exam.
+It is extremely important that your Comparative Matrix act as both a schedule of material and a discursive key.
+It must enable the Examiners to reference and gain an understanding about your Supporting Material unaided when they assess it in private session prior to the exam.

-If a candidate has not demonstrably met half or more of the criteria at the examiners’ review of the Supporting Material, they are not given the option to offer oral explanations at interview for areas of their work that require clarification.
+If a candidate has not demonstrably met half or more of the Criteria at the Examiners’ review of the Supporting Material, they are not given the option to offer oral explanations at interview

 You are advised where possible to:

-- Provide a contents page with hyperlinks to aid navigation
+- Provide a Title / Contents page for each project (including information of the relevant cited General Criteria) with hyperlinks to aid navigation as appropriate

 - Use hyperlinks within the document to aid navigation